jdnguyen/flux/README.md

 This is a game using the EaselJS game engine.

 A space ship shooter with a twist.
 Your ship cannot shoot any bullets.
 Your ship can however capture enemies' bullet and launch them back.
 The longer you hold the bullet, the faster it shoots out.
-But be careful.
-As you hold the bullets, they are still aiming to hurt you.
+You can absorb the bullets for health.
 Also your shield has a cooldown.
 Time it well.

 Mouse to move
 Hold left click to capture bullets